elzekool/talk-starting-with-progressive-webapps/slides.md

 A good way is by storing it with two time stamps (`StaleAfter`, `ExpiredAfter`).
 When current time is before `StaleAfter` you directly use the cached data.
 After that but before
 `ExpiredAfter` you try to refresh but on failure use the data with a message.
-After `ExpiredAfter` the data is to old and an error is shown that the user needs to go online.
+After `ExpiredAfter` the data is too old and an error is shown that the user needs to go online.

 ---
 # Common pitfalls

 The world is not always a happy place.
-Things go wrong, this are some things that can bite you:
+Things go wrong, these are some things that can bite you:

 * Caching of Service Worker